 In order to be able to carry out high-quality participation, a plan for participation must first be drawn up.
 This is often done solely by the initiator of the participation process.
 Within the participation scoping, citizens, stakeholders and interest groups already participate in the development of the plan for the participation process, e.g. in the definition of the objectives, the procedure applied and the target groups to be involved.
-Since the scope and procedure of the participation.
+Since the scope and procedure of the participation process are determined in participation scoping, this format constitutes the first step of participation.
 Especially in the case of conflict-prone topics, it is advisable to develop the participation concept together with the relevant interest groups.
 Usually, the scoping is done in four steps (Figure 4.1).